-Twenty years after Susan Berman was shot to death in her Benedict Canyon bungalow, someone is on trial for her murder.
+Now 21 years after Susan Berman was shot to death in her Benedict Canyon bungalow, Robert Durst is on trial for her murder.

-In the meantime the wealthy New York real estate scion was acquitted of murdering a man in Galveston, Texas—though he admitted to chopping up the body—and his defense team has insisted that whatever people think was a big gotcha moment in The Jinx was not the confession it was made out to be.
+Meanwhile, the defense team for Durst, the privileged heir to a New York real estate fortune, has insisted that whatever people think was a big gotcha moment in The Jinx was not the confession it was made out to be.

 There's no doubt, however, that the details are stranger than fiction.

-Also among the clues that pointed authorities to Durst were a murder scene that indicated Berman knew her killer and two identical misspellings of "Beverley Hills," one of which was purportedly on an envelope Durst sent to Berman unearthed on The Jinx and, the other, a note sent to Beverly Hills police around the time Berman was killed.
-The entirety of the message was the word "cadaver" and what turned out to be Berman's address on it.
+Also among the clues that led to Durst's 2015 arrest in New Orleans and subsequent extradition to Los Angeles were a murder scene that indicated Berman knew her killer and two identical misspellings of "Beverley Hills"—one purportedly on an envelope Durst sent to Berman that was unearthed on The Jinx and, the other, a note sent to Beverly Hills police around the time Berman was killed.
+The entirety of the message to police was the word "cadaver" and what turned out to be Berman's address.

-"When Bob showed up and found her dead, he panicked," lead defense attorney Dick DeGuerin told the jury in his opening argument this week, per the Los Angeles Times.
+"When Bob showed up and found her dead, he panicked," lead defense attorney Dick DeGuerin told the jury in his opening argument in March 2020, per the Los Angeles Times.
 "He wrote the anonymous letter so her body would be found, and he ran."

-The trial is expected to last for weeks and the cast of characters is only going to grow, so let us unpack what you need to know to have a working grasp of the case right here:
+If all goes on according to plan, finally, the cast of characters is only going to grow (more than 100 prosecution witnesses were reportedly on tap to testify), so let us unpack what you need to know to have a working grasp of the case before it gets more complicated: